- Compare

 Governance

-Frequency governance is coming soon, while Flow governance is off-chain
+Frequency has no data, while Flow governance is off-chain

 Other Comparisons